More Hot Reno Pricing Tips

 So what that means for you guys is….. you need to start offering fixed price quotes for renos.

-I KNOW you don’t like doing it, and I understand why!
+We KNOW you don’t like doing it, and We understand why!
 But think about it like this, if you can offer a fixed price quote, and your local competitor will only offer charge up, then who’s more likely to come out on top?
 That’s right!
 YOU.

 So, on that note, here are my hot tips for pricing renovations on a Fixed price contract.